Syracuse Permanently Expels Frat After Racist Video

-Syracuse University has permanently expelled the Theta Tau engineering frat after a pair of videos surfaced in which members offended just about every marginalised group.
+Syracuse University has permanently expelled the Theta Tau engineering frat after a pair of videos surfaced in which members offended just about every marginalized group.

 Chancellor Kent Syverud said that individual students could also be expelled or suspended as a result of the "racist, anti-Semitic, homophobic, ableist, and sexist" videos.
 Last Thursday, he suspended Theta Tau.
 "The students have rights in this process and they will be observed," he said.
 "Outcomes could include suspension or expulsion from Syracuse University."